stashgg/stash-unreal/README.md

 # Stash SDK for Unreal Engine

+> **Unreal Engine 4 Warning:**
+> We actively maintain Unreal 5 support, we have a sample usage for legacy Unreal Engine 4 (4.27-plus).
+For Unreal Engine 4 sample please use the `4.27-plus` branch of this repository as the wrapper implementation differs.

 > **Warning:**
 > This is a preview version currently under development.
 Features, APIs, and workflow may change, and the integration process or plugin behavior is subject to updates.
 >